 The No1 Be-Friending Agency

-The No.1 Be-friending Agency is a social enterprise dedicated to valuing the person and helping them live fuller, happier lives.
+The No.1 Be-friending Agency is a social enterprise dedicated to valuing people and helping them live fuller, happier lives through befriending.

 Our mission is to reduce loneliness and isolation by promoting the well-being of people in Greater Glasgow and providing friendship and companionship.
-We provide one-to-one meetings between clients and volunteers and group be-friending (tea parties with BINGO!) to people who would otherwise be lonely or isolated.
+We provide one-to-one meetings and phone calls between clients and volunteers and group be-friending (tea parties, visits to museums and galleries, storytelling and reminiscing sessions) to people who would otherwise be lonely or isolated.

 Volunteer Tutors Organisation